mneygri56/Engineering_4_Notebook/README.md

 ### Hello Raspberry Pi Zero
 This assigment was an introduction to bash scripts and pi stuff in general
 #### Code
-Our code here wasn't too complicated, so we spiced it up a bit, see for yourself;
+Our code here wasn't too complicated, so we spiced it up a bit, see for yourself:
 <details>
   <summary>Code</summary>